-An air compressor is a machine that compresses air to power air tools, such as impact wrenches, air hammers and air chisels, paint sprayers and others.
-DIY enthusiasts, technicians and contractors use these tools for a number of jobs, such as finish work, roofing, and cutting wood, and metal and pipe work.
-Homeowners benefit from other air compressor uses such as inflating sports equipment and tires.
+An air compressor is a machine that compresses air to power air tools, such as impact wrenches, air hammers and air chisels, paint sprayers, and others.
+DIY enthusiasts, technicians, and contractors use these tools for several jobs, such as finish work, roofing, cutting wood, and metal and pipe work.
+Homeowners benefit from other air compressor uses, such as inflating sports equipment and tires.

 Air Compressor Grade

-Air compressors come in three distinct grades: consumer, contractor and commercial.
-When deciding which grade is best for you, consider the type of job you’ll be doing, how often you’ll be using the compressor and whether you’ll be powering multiple tools.
-You may also want to consider whether you need a unit that is easy to move around or one that can be bolted in place.
+Air compressors come in three distinct grades: consumer, contractor, and commercial.
+When deciding which grade is best for you, consider the job you’ll be doing, how often you’ll use the compressor, and whether you’ll power multiple tools.
+You may also consider whether you need a unit that is easy to move around or one that can be bolted in place.

 Consumer

-Consumer-grade air compressors are made for smaller jobs and are ideal for use around the house.
-If you need something on hand to inflate tires, toys and sporting equipment, then this may be the grade for you.
-Of course, consumer-grade air compressors can do more than merely inflate things.
-They can handle smaller, low-powered air tools such as pneumatic staplers and brad guns.
+Consumer-grade air compressors are ideal for smaller jobs and house use.
+This may be your grade if you need something on hand to inflate tires, toys, and sporting equipment.
+Of course, consumer-grade air compressors can do more than merely boost things.
+They can handle smaller, low-powered air tools such as pneumatic staplers and brad nail guns.

-However, if you want an air compressor that can run larger tools and air compressor accessories, you might want something more powerful.
+However, if you want an air compressor that can run more extensive tools and air compressor accessories, you might want something more powerful.

 Contractor

-Contractor-grade air compressors are built to be sturdy and can survive a busy jobsite.
-These machines are designed for building professionals, and most are portable, either hand-carried, on a wheeled cart or carried on a vehicle.
-Contractor-grade air compressors are useful for a broad variety of jobs but are typically used to power pneumatic nailers and tools for roadside repairs.
-When performing air compressor comparisons, consider a contractor-grade machine if you run multiple air tools that have large air demands.
+Contractor-grade air compressors are built to be sturdy and can survive a busy job site.
+These machines are designed for building professionals; most are portable, either hand-carried, on a wheeled cart, or carried on a vehicle.
+Contractor-grade air compressors are beneficial for various jobs but are typically used to power pneumatic nailers and tools for roadside repairs.
+When performing air compressor comparisons, consider a contractor-grade machine if you run multiple air tools with enormous air demands.

 Commercial